 As well as following the above advice, you should also ensure that your CV is:

 - presented using bold sub-headings and bullet points

 - read by a friend, family member or careers adviser before submission

 - submitted well before the deadline

 - typed in size-11 Arial, or a similarly clear and professional-looking font.

-What to leave out of your CV
+What should I leave out of a legal CV?

-When writing your CV, you shouldn't:
+When writing a law CV, you shouldn't: